 Indoor Activities for the Family

 Rainy day?
 Head indoors to the Nicholas Sonntag Marine Education Centre for a chance to see some of the creatures that call Howe Sound home.
 Located in the Gibsons Public Market, this 1,200-square-foot catch and release aquarium features over 30 habitats of local marine life collected in the surrounding waters.
 How about rock climbing?
-Bring the kids to the bouldering gym in Sechelt or belay them on routes at the indoor climbing walls in Sechelt and Powell River.
-(If your kids are no strangers to a multi-pitch big wall, head into the spectacular Eldred Valley during summer and climb some of the most outstanding granite north of Yosemite.)
+Bring the kids to the bouldering gym or belay them on indoor routes at Strait Up Climbing in Sechelt and at the Powell River Climbing Co-op.

 Art galleries abound across the Coast and can help instill a love of the arts at a young age.
 Try the Gibsons Public Art Gallery, which often features bright, abstract exhibitions or digital media shows, or the Gumboot in Roberts Creek—a cafe that doubles as an art gallery, where snacks and cups of hot chocolate are easily sourced.
 And the historic Patricia Theatre in Powell River makes a memorable venue for family movie night.